sarahYancey/DotNetConsoleApp/README.md

 # DotNetConsoleApp
-hello world app to test .NET compatibility
+hello world app to test .NET compatibility with Jenkins